How Long Can Anxiety Attacks Last And How Do I Cope With Them?

 What can cause an anxiety attack?

 Sometimes, an anxiety attack has an obvious cause, while other times, there may be no apparent reason for one occurring.
 Its causes can be psychological or mental.
-Anything that activates the body’s “fight-flight-or-freeze” response could theoretically cause an anxiety attack.
+Anything that activates the body’s “fight or flight” response could theoretically cause an anxiety attack.

 This reaction is supposed to subside once the threat is dealt with.
 However, in some people, this system misfires and detects a threat when there is none.
 Since there’s no actual threat in front of you, the stress hormones continue to circulate through your body, causing the acute fear and physical symptoms you experience.